mello-y/MSc5_research_project/open_lab_notebook/January.md

 - Apply Gridsearch to logistic regression and SVM for macro- and microstructural data
 - read into ROC-curve methdods proposed by Jack

+## Monday 06/03/2023
+What I did today:
+- applies Gridsearch to SVM for macro- and microstructural data
+- cross-validated SVM for macro- and microstructural data